Seymour railway station: Refreshment room

 A railway refreshment room was opened at Seymour station in 1873, replacing the one at Kilmore East.
-It later became the largest country refreshment rooms in the state.
+It later became the largest country refreshment room in the state.

 By 1875, the room was serving at least six trains per day, with 15 minutes permitted for passengers to eat.
-In 1884, the rooms were expanded with new buffet and dining rooms.
+In 1884, the rooms were expanded, with new buffet and dining rooms.
 Buffet patrons ordered and collected their food from a counter and ate elsewhere, while dining room patrons sat down and received table service.
-They were originally managed under lease, but were taken over by the Victorian Railways in 1919, in preparation for the creation of the Refreshment Services Branch in 1920.
+Refreshment services were originally managed under lease, but were taken over by the Victorian Railways in 1919, as part of the creation of the Refreshment Services Branch in 1920.

-The rooms catered for 150 people standing in the buffet, and 112 people seated in the dining room, and was staffed at its peak by 34 employees, who lived in a cottage complex near the station.
-By 1976, the rooms were in decline, with a staff of 11 employees serving only light refreshments.
-The rooms closed on 8 October 1981, when on-train catering was provided on all trains passing through the station.
+The refreshment facilities catered for 150 people standing in the buffet and 112 people seated in the dining room and, at its peak, was staffed by 34 employees who lived in a cottage complex near the station.
+By 1976, the rooms were in decline, with a staff of 11 serving only light refreshments.
+The facility closed on 8 October 1981, when on-train catering was provided on all services passing through the station.
 The buffet room was refurbished in 1993–1995 for community uses, but the dining room is used for storage.

-While the Seymour to Albury line was being upgraded to standard gauge, the refreshment rooms reopened as a café in November 2008, to cater for V/Line Albury/Wodonga line passengers who used Seymour to transfer between coaches and trains.
+While the Seymour to Albury line was being upgraded to standard gauge, the refreshment rooms reopened as a café in November 2008 to cater for V/Line Albury/Wodonga line passengers who used Seymour to transfer between coaches and trains.